yoasyo25/ruby-submissions/1605/module_4_assignments/scale-up-week-5/chris-concannon.md

 # Instructor Evaluation:

+### Notes:

+- Blog post is thorough and helpful.
+I'm not sure the inline images were the best choice.
+It shrinks the readable area, and makes it a little harder to read.
+- Nice progress on an android app, and android development in general.
+- I'd recommend adding a README to your android project so you can talk about it.

 Points: (max 150)

 ### Blog Post (40 Points)

-* 40: Developer has 500+ words across, one or two blog posts, about their independent study.
+* **40: Developer has 500+ words across, one or two blog posts, about their independent study.**
 * 25: Developer has posted blog(s), but fell short of 500 words.
 * 0: Developer created no blog posts.